Portfolio · Tbilisi

 21,764

-Conversations started
+conversations started

 ↑ 286.9%

-Meta Insights showing 88.8% organic
+Platform analytics screenshot showing 88.8% organic reach

 728,122

+728,122 people walked into a Gorgia store during the campaign window.
+Not visited a page - walked through a physical door, across the whole country.
 That foot traffic turned into 50% sales growth over the previous year's campaign.
 That's the difference between marketing that entertains and marketing that sells.

-This campaign was the peak — but it was built on four years of consistent transformation.
-I didn't inherit a broken brand.
-I inherited a quiet one.
-The work was to give it a voice worth listening to.
+This campaign was the peak - but it was built on four years of consistent transformation.

-Revenue, 4 years
+company revenue, 4 years

 500%

-Engagement growth
+engagement growth

 1000%

-Organic reach growth
+organic reach growth

 European brands

-Turbo Smart
+Vileda Turbo Smart

-i.
-Vileda Turbo Smart — "Keep pace with innovation"
+"Keep pace with innovation"

-InsightMost Georgian households still clean the old way — bucket, rag, hand-wrung mop, sore back.
+The insight.
+Most Georgian households still clean the old way - a bucket, a rag, a mop wrung out by hand, a sore back.
 The Turbo Smart had a foot pedal that spun the mop dry for you.
-It didn't just look newer — it made the old way look ancient.
+It didn't just look newer - it made the old way look ancient.
 So I built the campaign around one provocation: why are you still cleaning like it's 1990?

-CreativeEvery piece was a BEFORE / AFTER.
-The tagline leaned on the pedal: "ფეხი აუწყე ინოვაციას" — keep pace with innovation.
-In Georgian "ფეხი" means foot, so it works twice.
-Price closed it: 205₾ → 89.95₾.
+The creative.
+Every piece was a BEFORE / AFTER - grim grayscale old way on the left, bright effortless Turbo Smart on the right.
+The tagline leaned on the pedal: "ფეხი აუწყე ინოვაციას" - keep pace with innovation.
+In Georgian "ფეხი" means foot, so it works twice: keep up with innovation, and do it with your foot.
+Price closed it: 205₾ down to 89.95₾.

-Amplification15 influencers, each producing their own creative video.
-Those videos alone earned 5.3 million views — in a country of 3.7 million people.
+The amplification.
+We handed the concept to 15 influencers, each producing their own creative video.
+Those videos alone earned 5.3 million views - in a country of 3.7 million people.

 8,000+

-InsightSo I decided not to talk about gloves at all.
-I'd talk about hands — and what hands can do beyond cleaning.
+The insight.
+So I decided not to talk about gloves at all.
+I'd talk about hands - and what hands can do beyond cleaning.
 In Georgia, the most recognized face of sign language is Esma, the interpreter who translates national broadcasts for the deaf and hard-of-hearing community.
+We partnered with her to put sign language in front of the whole country - teaching basic signs and raising awareness of a community most marketing forgets exists.

-Vileda Gloves × Esma sign language campaign
+Vileda Gloves x Esma sign language campaign

 Vileda Gloves × Esma · sign language campaign

-iii.
-Basso × MasterChef — "Happiness starts with Basso"
+"Happiness starts with Basso"

-ChallengeBasso olive oil entered a market where olive oil is a commodity.
+The challenge.
+Basso olive oil entered a market where olive oil is a commodity.
 Every brand looks identical on the shelf.
-Sponsoring MasterChef Georgia was the chance to break through — but only as more than a logo in the corner.
+Sponsoring MasterChef Georgia was the chance to break through - but only as more than a logo in the corner.

-IdeaThe line "Happiness starts with Basso" is a wordplay that only works in Georgian.
-"Basso" opens with the letter B — and so does "bedniereba", the Georgian word for happiness.
-Brand name and feeling became linked by language itself.
+The idea.
+The line "Happiness starts with Basso" is a wordplay that only works in Georgian.
+"Basso" opens with the letter B - and so does "bedniereba," the Georgian word for happiness.
+Brand name and feeling became linked by language itself, so every mention of Basso quietly carried the word for happiness inside it.

-ExecutionWe wove Basso into the heart of MasterChef — where cooking, craft, and joy already live — connecting the brand to the pleasure of making something good rather than the chore of buying groceries.
+The execution.
+We wove Basso into the heart of MasterChef - where cooking, craft, and joy already live - connecting the brand to the pleasure of making something good rather than the chore of buying groceries.

 120%

-Sales growth
+sales growth

-iv.
-The rest of the portfolio.
+The rest of the portfolio

+Frosch - Eco-friendly cleaning.
 Positioning sustainability as a feature people actually care about, not a checkbox.

+Pasta Reggia - Italian pasta.
 Building premium perception in a market flooded with generic imports.

+Trolli - Playful candy.
 Absurdist humor and bold visuals in a category dominated by nostalgia.

+Working with European brands taught me something I first learned as a tour guide: every culture has a frequency.
+The stories that land in Groningen don't land the same way in Tbilisi.
+But the need for a story is universal.
 Sometimes connection means a foot pedal and a price drop.
 Sometimes it means a pair of hands teaching a country to say "thank you."
 Both are the work.

 I make people care about places, products, and ideas - and I can show you how.